 Following all the seemingly endless tests, surgery and final diagnosis, over the next four long months Neve and her parents had to prepare to start the gruelling chemotherapy regime in hospital.

 “We were in a state of disbelief.
 Days turned into weeks and nothing really mattered.
 How does a baby, a child, have ovarian cancer?
 Is that even possible?
 We now know that ovarian cancer affects females of all ages.
 “Eventually our tears had to stop…. we just had to steel ourselves together and be there for Neve” Jo reflects

 Neve still currently has regular testing to monitor this rare recurrent cancer that until recently had previously received no research for answers for the future “We know we are going to have some tough days in the future.
 We have lots of questions about the long-term effects of chemotherapy on her body that was given for her type of ovarian cancer.
 Knowing that Granulosa cell cancers have a recurrent nature that is they come back over a long length time and requires a life time of monitoring is difficult.
 The recurrences are generally chemotherapy resistant and tend to be highly aggressive with a poor prognosis.
 This is why it is critical to find ways to treat this disease not only for Neve but females everywhere and their families.
 We are so grateful that ROC Inc continues to fundraise to support Granulosa Cell Tumour (GCT) research.
-At the moment Neve is a seven-year-old girl, happy and living her life,” Jo said.
+At the moment Neve is an eight-year-old girl, happy and living her life,” Jo said.

 The whole family is actively looking to find answers for the future of Juvenile Granulosa Cell Tumour, all while becoming advocates and fundraising for Rare Ovarian Cancer Incorporated (ROC Inc.)